 An internal audit plan is prepared annually, and it is approved by the President and CEO and the Audit Committee.
 If needed, the audit plan is modified on a risk basis.
 If necessary, the internal audit function acquires external services for additional resources or for conducting audit operations requiring particular expertise.
 Internal audit can also make use of the expertise and work contribution of Kesko Group’s other specialists.

-The Chief Audit and Risk Officer will report functionally to the Chair of the Audit Committee and administratively, on a day-to-day basis, to Kesko’s President and CEO on matters related to internal audit, and to the Group’s Chief Financial Officer on matters related to risk management.
+The Chief Audit and Risk Officer reports functionally to the Chair of the Audit Committee, and administratively to Kesko’s President and CEO on matters related to internal audit, and to the Group’s Chief Financial Officer on matters related to risk management.

 The main focus areas for internal audit in 2023 were cyber security, IT supply chain management, credit management processes, inventories, indirect purchasing, customer and vendor bonus monitoring, BSC processes, and ensuring efficiency in Treasury operations.

 The main focus areas for internal audit in 2024 will be store site investments, acquisitions and their integration, targeted audits for key projects, retailer operations, inventory and credit management processes, cyber security, identity and access management, vendor bonuses, and BSC processes.